b-pardi/pyQCM/README.md

 ### CHANGE LOG
+6/8
+- fixed bug where axis weren't being labelled and no formatting was ocurring except for the last generated figure
+    - setup_plot() now gets the passed in figure's number and selects it
+    - figure saving now occurs outside of setup plot
+- fixed bug where plot format options were only grabbed when restarting software

 6/7
 - refactor, made plot_customs a global variable since it is called in so many different functions